Ford Buckeye Arizona Section 179 Vehicle Deduction Overview Guide

 - Ford Super Duty trucks, including the F-250, F-350, F-450, and F-550

-Other Important Section 179 Deduction Details & Requirements
+Section 179 Weight Requirements & Deduction Details

 Curious about the "fine print"?
-The 2025 Section 179 vehicle deduction only applies to automobiles that are placed into service by December 31, 2025.
-These vehicles can be SUVs, trucks, or vans, but they must have GVWRs between 6,000 and 14,000 pounds.
-Specialized work vehicles like ambulances and box trucks, nine-passenger or more vehicles, and pickups and vans with 6-foot or longer cargo areas are included.
-Deductions are also limited to taxable income.
+The 2025 Section 179 vehicle deduction only applies to vehicles that are placed into service by December 31, 2025.
+These can be SUVs, trucks, or vans, but what are the weight requirements for Section 179?
+Over 6,000 pounds, not surpassing 14,000 pounds (maximum can be exceeded on certain commercial vehicles).

 Claim Your Section 179 Deduction: 2025 Savings Are Available at Jones Ford Buckeye